bump-sh/docs/src/_help/specification-support/references.md

 - TOC
 {:toc}

-References are the JSON schema system to not repeat common parts of your API contracts.
+References are the JSON Schema system to not repeat common parts of your API contracts.
 Bump supports internal references and external ones.

 ## What is a reference?